nutrientroli/BTforOffice/README.md

-# BTforOffice
+# BTforOffice (NodeJs)
 Implementation of a Behavior Tree System for Office use.

-The objective is to be able to design a behavior through a visual graph editor (another project.) and import it via json.
-Creating the possibility that workers in other departments will only have to ask you to run (automate) a designed json.
+The objective is to be able to design a behavior through a visual graph editor (another project?) and import it via json, so that workers in other departments will only have to ask you to run (automate) a designed json.

 You can, in a modular way, alternate and place tasks according to the expected use.
 Avoiding to remake code and facilitating the maintenance of it.